DOW FILMTEC Nanofiltration Membranes

 Pure Aqua has over 20 years of experience as a global provider of Dupont/Dow Filmtec Nanofiltration Membrane Elements for all types of water treatment and reverse osmosis systems to meet all of your industrial and commercial needs.
 These membranes are designed to handle all of the customer requirements and specifications.

-Dow Filmtec Nanofiltration Membranes
+Dupont Filmtec Nanofiltration Membranes

-Benefits of DOW FilmTec Nanofiltration Elements
+Benefits of DUPONT FilmTec Nanofiltration Elements

 • Highly efficient in removing organic substances